 Where to get help if you or someone you look after is ill, has a disability or is becoming frail and the help you can get if you're a carer

 Please follow the link below to the Leicestershire County Council website

-where you will find lots of useful information.
+where you will find lots of useful information or you can telephone:

 Care Choices also has lots of useful information